 - In our professor’s literary analysis of the poem, Dr. Hall asserts that the “narrator soon learns the raven has come to stay, and that he’ll never be free of longing for his lost love, Lenore [italics added].”

-Noting an error
+Noting an error in a quotation

 Sometimes a quotation will contain an error, such as a spelling error or a grammatical error.
 To preserve the quotation exactly as it was written, enclose sic (Latin for “thus, so”) in brackets immediately following the error, indicating that the error was not made by the writer but is part of the original quotation.
 Note that sic is usually italicized but not always.